 The Export Support Fund is easing the cost of exporting for Alberta’s small and medium sized enterprises (SMEs) by reimbursing up to 50% for a select range of approved export activities – such as registration at select trade shows, return economy airfare, accommodation in a standard room and translation of marketing materials.

 Alberta has set a firm target to ensure 30% of electricity used in the province will come from renewable sources such as wind, hydro and solar by 2030.
 The program will support new or expanded Alberta-based renewable projects that are 5 megawatts or greater in size.

 It's estimated that at least $10.5 billion in new investment will come into the provincial economy by 2030, creating 7,200 new jobs for Albertans as projects are built.

-National Incentives & Programs
+Federal Incentives & Programs

 The Aboriginal Business & Entrepreneurship Development (ABED), with its program delivery partners the Aboriginal Financial Institutions (AFIs), provides funding to Aboriginal entrepreneurs, communities and organizations to increase the number of viable businesses in Canada owned and controlled by Aboriginal People.

 Most start-ups and existing for-profit small businesses in Canada with gross revenues of $10 million or less are eligible to apply for loans under this program.
 Loans can finance the cost of the purchase or improvement of land or buildings used for commercial purposes, the purchase or improvement of new or used equipment, the purchase of new or existing leasehold improvements (i.e. renovations to a leased property by a tenant), and the registration fee.